-- Artistic merit: Technical skill, performance quality, and expression will be evaluated.
+- Artistic merit: Technical skill, performance quality, clarity of vision and originality of work will be evaluated.

-- Creation of new work: Description of the project to be developed or completed during the fellowship.
+- Development of new or existing work: Description of the project to be developed or completed during the fellowship.

 - Community impact: Articulation of interest or hopes to make a significant impact on the Asian American and New York City artistic community as a whole, based on narrative responses in the application.